13 findings on how to improve forms on web pages

 People expect that it is not necessary to fill in all the data.
 They automatically look for the marking of required parts, e.g., with an asterisk, etc. (Yes, even if all fields are required.)

-If users do not find this information, they try to guess it based on other indications.
-A respondent in our test, for example, said: "This box has a bold title, it will probably be required."
-In the given form, all fields were required and the bold font was the standard style for field labels (label).
+If users do not find this information, they try to guess it based on other clues.
+A respondent in our test, for example, said: "This field has a bold heading, it is probably required."
+In the given form, all fields were required, and the bold font was the standard style for field labels.

-Especially with forms that are used to calculate the price, make it clear that changing an option will adjust the price of the product or service.
-Make sure that
+Especially with forms that serve to calculate the price, make it clear that changing an option will adjust the price of the product or service.
+Ensure that

 • the price change is visually striking,

-• the price is located in a visible part of the page (ideally throughout the entire time of filling out the form),
+• the price is placed in a visible part of the page (ideally throughout the form filling),

 #6 Let your questions not raise more questions

-During testing of a scenario with concluding travel insurance, we encountered a form as shown in the image below.
+When testing the travel insurance closing scenario, we encountered a form like the one in the image below.

 How would you answer the question "Is this person also insured"?
 Who is actually the insured person?
 Is it the person filling out the form?
 Or the person who owns the emergency number?
-Each question raises a series of other questions, e.g., why should my emergency contact be insured or why is the insurance company interested?
+Each question raises a series of other questions, e.g., why should my emergency contact be insured or why does the insurance company care?

 In this case, an inappropriate formulation of the question was combined with a violation of one of the principles of Gestalt psychology applied to the user interface.
 The so-called Law of proximity states that objects that are close to each other are related.
-However, in the form from the example, the question about the insured person was not related to the emergency number at all, only the developer simplified the work and placed the yes/no buttons in the column on the right with insufficient spacing from the previous line.
-This is also the reason why it is not recommended to use a multi-column layout for forms.
+In the form from the example, however, the question about the insured person was not related to the emergency number, only the developer simplified the work and placed the yes/no buttons in a column on the right with insufficient spacing from the previous line.
+This is also why it is not recommended to use multi-column layouts for forms.

 #7 Multi-step forms

-Dividing a form into several steps can slightly reduce the so-called cognitive load on the user, because they can focus on fewer fields to fill in, the form does not seem too long and is visually more pleasant.
-However, be careful (among other things) of the following:
+Dividing the form into multiple steps can slightly reduce the so-called cognitive load on the user, as they can focus on fewer fields to fill in, the form does not appear very long, and is visually more pleasant.
+However, pay attention to (among other things) the following:

 1. Clearly inform the user that the process is divided into steps, how many there are, and where they are currently located.

-2. If you implement form steps with JavaScript, allow users to return to previous steps using the Back button in the web browser, not just the button you inserted into the page (we hope you inserted it).
-The back button is still one of the most used features of web browsers.
+2. If you implement form steps with JavaScript, allow users to return to previous steps with the Back button in the web browser, not just the button you placed on the page (we hope you placed it there).
+The back button is still one of the most used functions of web browsers.

-3. If you refer to filled-in information from previous steps in a certain step, remind the user of the value they chose.
+3. If in a certain step you refer to filled information from previous steps, remind the user of the value they chose.

-Example: The user orders insurance and in the 1st step chooses the start date of validity.
-In the 3rd step, you ask if "to the chosen date, do they have insurance with another company?" - add this date directly to the question.
+Example: The user orders insurance and in step 1 chooses the start date of validity.
+In step 3, you ask if "they have insurance with another company for the chosen date" - add this date directly to the question.
 Otherwise, the cognitive load increases.

-#8 If you have your own "autocomplete", make sure it doesn't clash with the browser
+#8 If you have your own "suggesters", make sure they don't clash with the browser

-We are talking about autocomplete/suggestion functions, where, for example, when typing the name of a street, a list of streets in the given city appears and the user does not have to write the full name.
+We are talking about autocomplete/suggestion functions, where, for example, when typing a street name, a list of streets in the given city is displayed, and the user does not have to type the entire name.
 During recent testing, we encountered 2 problems in one form:

-1. The site required selecting a postal code from the offered options.
-With such a short piece of information as a postal code, none of the respondents "bothered" clicking on the offered options, but simply wrote the 5 characters themselves.
+1. The page required selecting a ZIP code from the offered options.
+For such a short data as a ZIP code, none of the respondents "bothered" clicking on the offered options but simply typed 5 characters themselves.

-2. When the number of offered options on the site narrowed down to 1 and at the same time the offer of stored data in the browser appeared, this covered the site's autocomplete and it was not possible to select the given value.
+2. When the number of offered page options narrowed to 1 and at the same time the offer of saved data in the browser appeared, it overlaid the page's autocomplete, and it was not possible to select the given value.

-This tested site therefore made 2 mistakes: they required the selection of a value from autocomplete while not assuming that the user might not see it.
-And during validation, they did not accept a manually entered value, although it exactly met the criteria.
-The result was that some of the test respondents left the form at this step.
-What else could they do when they filled in a 5-digit postal code and got an error that the postal code must have 5 characters?
+This tested page thus made 2 mistakes: they required selecting a value from autocomplete without assuming that the user might not see it.
+And during validation, they did not accept a manually entered value, even though it exactly met the criteria.
+As a result, some test respondents left the form at this step.
+What else could they do when they filled in a 5-digit ZIP code and got an error that the ZIP code must have 5 characters?

 #9 Allow form submission with the ENTER key

-#10 If it helps the user, ignore diacritics or their absence
+#10 If it helps the user, ignore diacritics or its absence

-In our test, we saw cases where searching on the site returned different results depending on whether the respondent entered the searched word with or without diacritics.
+In our test, we saw cases where searching on the page returned different results depending on whether the respondent entered the search word with or without accents.
 Especially on mobile phones, people write without diacritics.
-And then there is a large group of people who mainly work with an English keyboard.
-Please, do not ignore us :-)
+And then there is a large group of people who predominantly work with an English keyboard.
+Please, don't ignore us :-)

 #11 If the user has to choose from a long list of values, allow them to search within them

-With very long lists (for example, all countries of the world or car brands), on mobile, a person will have to scroll a bit to get to a value at the end of the list.
-Many ready-made libraries such as Select2 and others offer a ready-made solution to this problem.
+In very long lists (for example, all countries of the world or car brands), a person on a mobile will "scroll" a bit before reaching a value at the end of the list.
+Many ready-made libraries like Select2 and others offer ready-made solutions to this problem.

-#12 Do not use the select (dropdown) element for a few values
+#12 Do not use the select element (dropdown) for few values

 #13 Use the correct form elements for specific data

-When filling in numbers or emails, it is ideal to use the element <input type="email"> or <input type="number"> supplemented with the attribute inputmode="numeric" and pattern="[0-9]*", which on mobile devices will display a modified keyboard showing only numbers or the at sign without the need to open special characters.
+When filling in numbers or emails, it is ideal to use the element <input type="email"> or <input type="number"> supplemented with the attribute inputmode="numeric" and pattern="[0-9]*", thanks to which, especially on mobile devices, a modified keyboard is displayed, showing only numbers or the at sign without the need to open special characters.

 Similarly, there is also a native option to select a date without the need to implement your own calendar, but support in all browsers is still debatable today.
-Be careful with the usability of calendars, our Martin Krupa wrote about it in the blog <a href="rok
+Be careful with calendars regarding their usability, as our Martin Krupa also wrote in the blog Year 2018 - the year of calendars with bad UX.
+During our last testing, we noticed that people want to enter dates even without using a calendar, and you should not prevent them from doing so.

 Are you having trouble with any of the terms?
 Take a look at dictionary